research-ag/motoko-lib/docs/modoc/SharedStream.md

   switch (streamId) case (123) { await receiver.onChunk(chunk, firstIndex); }; case (_) { Error.reject("Unknown stream"); }; };
 };

+The function `onChunk` throws in case of a gap (= broken pipe).
+The calling code should not catch the throw so that it gets passed through to the enclosing async expression of the calling code.

 ### Function `isStreamClosed`
 ``` motoko
 func isStreamClosed() : Bool